bag3318/Madagascar-Website/README.md

 - [x] How did the country fight off foreign invaders?
 - [ ] ~~If the country attempted to expand, when and where did they expand, and why did it fail?
 How did the neighboring countries hamper the country's expansion attempts.~~
 - [x] Something unique or interesting about the culture of the Country.
-- [x] A List of the sources you used in finding information- Minimum of 4 sources
+- [x] A List of the sources you used in finding information - Minimum of 4 sources
 - [x] A current flag of the Country
 - [x] Information about the current government including background information about the Current leader/leaders
 - [x] How the Country was affected by Imperialism/Nationalism.
 Use the Conquered/Conquerors questions as a guide.